Blandina Theophil Mmbaga

 Blandina Theophil Mmbaga is a Tanzanian Pediatrician, researcher and university professor.

 Education

 Blandina Theophil Mmbaga obtained her medical degree from Nizhny Novgorod State Medical Academy, Russia.
 She went on to get her Masaters in Medicine(MMED) at KCM-College, Tumaini University in Moshi, Tanzania.
 In 2013, she got her PhD in Public Health and Epidemiology from the University of Bergen, Norway.

-Car rer
+Career

 Blandina Theophil Mmbaga has had a career spanning through academics, medical and administrative positions.